ityonemo/selectrix/README.md

 ## Warning

 Currently this software is vaporware, this archive is only the outermost shell and performs no actual typechecking.
+Considerable work will be going into [mavis](https://github.com/ityonemo/mavis) before further work happens here.

+## Funding

+@Dusty on Elixirforums suggested that I take GitHub sponsorship, so that has been set up.
+I feel like this funding structure vaguely disincentivizes "get this POC out"-type projects on a timetable, and is more suited for projects that need long-term maintenance.
+But it's the simplest thing I could do.
+Accordingly, the sponsorships will be terminated before the end of November.
+If you'd prefer a different way of leaving me a tip, message me on elixirforums (my gh handle) or the Elixir Slack (my gh handle).

 ## Features

 - a custom type-system for the beam that is not based on any theoretical typesystems, but is based on experience with the BEAM.

-- not a DSL in the elixir language (no macros in the checked code)
+- not a DSL in the elixir language (no nonstandard macros in the checked code)

 - Hooks into the elixir compiler tracer, and has a way of invocation that works even if it should require a tracer message that doesn’t exist yet.